robertop23/web2py_vuejs_vuetify/README.md

-web2py vuejs vuetify
+## web2py vuejs vuetify

-This is a proyect to integrate formally Web2py with Vue.JS
+This is a project to integrate formally Web2py with Vue.js

 Include:
   - [Web2py](http://web2py.com)